nayr31/TTRPG-Stuff/10 - Player Campaigns/Soul Imperative/Players/Valphyra.md

 Pronouns: She/Her
 NoteIcon: Player
 ---

+Key points:
+- Wants to

+Goes from laying on head to

+---

 Sprites are no stranger to mythical creatures and strange lands, but what drove Valphyra to explore the desert to such lengths?
 The rumors among the sprites were that something stirring through the dunes and wastelands of Auctoritas, so it was only natural that Valphyra and her sprite pals would go to investigate.
 Although most sprites like to indulge in the limelight and play with mortals in silly ways, Valphyra and her band would more often than not enjoy watching the affairs of monsters both strong and old.
 This would mean that yes, it was a dangerous past time, but it was the greatest source for new stories and even better tales.

 The rumors about Auctoritas were true, giant worms were highly active in the area (especially for this time of year).
 This was quite peculiar, and as such it would be the basis for "Val and Pals" next story.
 Digging deeper led to a greater understanding to the worm's intrinsic needs and wants, but that would never sell in an ale soaked tavern.
 It was the strange movements that they made around certain areas of the sands, avoiding them at all costs).